 The hand grip of the D70 is covered in rubber, and the door to the Compact Flash container on the back of the camera has a rubber covering.
 Both of these features contribute to the D70’s pleasant and secure grip.
-The size of the grip is perfect, and it is easy to find the functions on the device.
+The grip size is perfect, and it is easy to find the functions on the device.
 It’s hard for me to put my finger on it, but I get the feeling that more of the camera’s weight is on the right side (where the battery is), and as a result, the center of gravity is closer to your hand with the D70 than it is with the D100.
-Although the D70 is smaller, it also feels better balanced than the D100.
+Although the D70 is smaller, it feels better balanced than the D100.

-LCD panel with a greater resolution than those found on the D100 and the Canon EOS 300D.
+LCD panel with a more excellent resolution than those found on the D100 and the Canon EOS 300D.
 The D70’s new monitor measures 1.8 inches and has 134,000 pixels.
 It seems that the monitor has good brightness, clarity, and detail.
 In addition, Nikon offers a clip-on screen protector cover that is entirely see-through in the center.
 Using this cover will help prevent scratches from appearing on the screen’s actual surface.

 Storage Space for Batteries

-The battery compartment of the D70 may be accessed by pulling the little lever that is placed in the base of the hand grip.
+The battery compartment of the D70 may be accessed by pulling the little lever placed in the base of the hand grip.
 Once inside, the door can be flipped open.
 You’ll discover an opening on the inside that can accommodate either the EN-EL3 Lithium-Ion rechargeable battery that comes with the product or the cradle for the three CR2 batteries that are also included.

 Carrier for the Battery, Charger, and CR2